evanverses/astro-knowledge-mcp/README.md

 1.  **MCP (Model Context Protocol):** Think of this as a universal USB-C port for AI.
 It's an open standard that allows AI models (like Claude or Gemini) to connect to external tools and data sources without custom integrations for every single app.
 We are building a "Server" that exposes a tool to search documentation.
 2.  **RAG (Retrieval-Augmented Generation):** LLMs are frozen in time.
 They don't know about the specific version of Astro you are using or the latest React patterns.
 RAG allows us to _retrieve_ relevant snippets of documentation based on your query and _augment_ the AI's prompt with that context.
-3.  **Local Embeddings:** Instead of paying for OpenAI's API to turn text into numbers (vectors), we are running a small, efficient model locally on your CPU.
+3.  **Local Embeddings:** Instead of paying for your favourite LLM API to turn text into numbers (vectors), we are running a small, efficient model locally on your CPU.
 Privacy-first and free!

-## Hz The Toolbox: Libraries Used
+## 🧰 The Toolbox: Libraries Used

 We are standing on the shoulders of giants here.
 Here is the stack: